KighteW3/dotfiles/README.md

 ## Dependencies

-There are some dependencies that are a "must to" to have my exact configuration, misc ones are just optional and can be replaced.
+There are some dependencies that are a "must to" to have my exact configuration, misc and personal ones are just optional and can be replaced.

 ### Tools